You are currently browsing the monthly archive for July 2011.

 One part of aviation is airplane engines, and so I figured, given that I was trying to restore a 1956 Bug, which happened to have an air-cooled engine of the same configuration as many airplane engines, I’d planned on using it to demonstrate to the younger cadets what an airplane engine might look like.

 I’d been gathering parts for the Bug for some time, and had found, for $100.00, an absolutely bone stock, original, 36 horsepower engine actually out of another 1956 bug that had been in a front end collision.
 With the gas tank in the front, the car burned, and was a total loss.
 The only thing worth saving was the engine, so the owner had taken it out of the car and put it in a garage and there it sat for a couple of decades.
-It still had the original distributor cap on the distributor, still turned, and interestingly, still had oil in it.
+It still had the original distributor cap on the distributor, still turned over, and interestingly, still had oil in it.

 To actually, run, it would need to be rebuilt, (the spark plug wires were a little crumbly from the heat of that fire) but you didn’t find engines like this very often, and I was absolutely thrilled to have it.